Patty-09/shopsmart-retail-analytics/documentation/SQL_Analayis.md

 This chapter also reinforced the importance of understanding the business meaning behind every calculation instead of focusing only on SQL syntax.

 ---
+7. Time Analysis
+Objective

+The objective of this analysis was to understand sales performance over different time periods and identify seasonal business trends.

+Work Completed

+In this phase, I analyzed yearly, quarterly, monthly, and weekday sales trends.
+I also calculated Month-over-Month (MoM) revenue changes, cumulative revenue, and identified the highest-performing months and quarters using date functions and window functions.

+Skills Improved
+Date Functions
+Window Functions (LAG(), Running Total)
+Time-Series Analysis
+Trend Analysis
+Key Learning

+I learned the importance of ordering calculations by time instead of revenue while working with running totals and MoM analysis.
+This chapter strengthened my understanding of business trend analysis.

+8. Shipping Analysis
+Objective

+This analysis focused on evaluating shipping performance and understanding how different shipping modes impact business revenue, profit, delivery time, and shipping cost.

+Work Completed

+I analyzed shipping mode performance, average delivery time, shipping costs, shipping efficiency, revenue-to-shipping cost ratio, and ranked shipping methods based on business performance.

+Skills Improved
+DATEDIFF()
+CASE Statements
+KPI Calculations
+Shipping Performance Analysis
+Key Learning

+This chapter helped me understand how logistics affect overall business performance and improved my ability to calculate operational KPIs using SQL.

+9. Profitability Analysis
+Objective

+The goal of this chapter was to identify the factors that contribute to business profitability rather than focusing only on sales.

+Work Completed

+I analyzed profit margins by category, identified loss-making products and customers, studied the impact of discounts on profit, and ranked categories based on profitability.

+Skills Improved
+Profit Margin Calculation
+Percentage Analysis
+Financial KPIs
+Business-Oriented SQL
+Key Learning

+I learned that answering business questions often requires choosing the correct metric, such as profit margin instead of total profit or average discount instead of total discount.

+10. Advanced Business SQL
+Objective

+The final SQL chapter focused on solving complex business problems using advanced SQL techniques commonly used in real-world analytics.

+Work Completed

+I solved advanced analytical problems using CTEs, Window Functions, Ranking, and Percentage calculations.
+The chapter also included executive KPI reporting and customer/product ranking within different business groups.

+Skills Improved
+Multi-level CTEs
+ROW_NUMBER() and DENSE_RANK()
+PARTITION BY
+Executive KPI Reporting
+Advanced Business Problem Solving
+Key Learning

+This chapter improved my analytical thinking by combining multiple SQL concepts to solve real business scenarios.
+It also increased my confidence in writing clean, structured, and interview-ready SQL queries.

 ## Progress Reflection